crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Limited-Edition Swag.
 - **Requirements**:
     - Contribute to any of the Mattermost projects or improve the documentation or improve accessibility with better translations.
-    - Make valid contribution to the QA during hacktoberfest for an extra swag.
+    - Make valid contribution to QA during Hacktoberfest for an extra swag.
 - **How to sign up**:  Join the [Mattermost channel](https://community.mattermost.com/landing#/core/channels/qa-contributors).
 - **Notes**: The Custom QA swag will be awarded with any other Mattermost swag you earn through other contributions.
-Check Mattermost [Hacktoberfest 2023 page](https://mattermost.com/hacktoberfest/) for more details.
+Check the Mattermost [Hacktoberfest 2023 page](https://mattermost.com/hacktoberfest/) for more details.

 ### R